General data sheets (DT)

 The capacity of a glass container from the mass of water filling the container is calculated and adjusted by a density factor of the water at a given temperature.

 This document gives references for tap water.
-For distilled water, refer to the standard ISO 8106.
+For distilled water, refer to the standard ISO 8106 - GLASS CONTAINERS - DETERMINATION OF CAPACITY BY GRAVIMETRIC METHOD - TEST METHOD

 02/10/1989 - Latest update 06/06/2022

-DT11.00 - Standards & procedures for the control of manufacture of carbonated beverage bottles for greater than 2g co2/l carbonation
+DT11.00 - Standards & procedures for the control of manufacture of bottles for beverages with a carbonation level greater than 2g CO2/l

 This data sheet describes the standards and procedures for the control of the manufacture of bottles designed to contain beverages with a carbonation level greater than 2 g CO2/l.

-The method for their use is described in §2.
+The method for their use is described in section 2.

 01/01/1989 - Latest update 09/07/2020